Dylan Marron: Video series

 Marron stars in several video series produced by Seriously.tv, including Every Single Word, Shutting Down Bullshit, Unboxing, and Sitting in Bathrooms with Trans People.

 In 2015 and 2016, Marron produced Every Single Word, a video project drawing attention to the lack of representation of people of color in popular films.
 In this series.
-Marron selects popular 1-2 hour films, identifies the lines spoken by people of color, and splices those lines together.
+Marron selects popular 1-2-hour films, identifies the lines spoken by people of color, and splices those lines together.
 The resulting clips are very brief, ranging from under ten seconds to fifteen minutes at the most.
 The project stems from Marron's experience being excluded from productions due to his race and sexuality.
 Marron chose to highlight the broader lack of people of color in popular film through this video series because he feels that "showing [patterns] without embellishment" is a more effective approach than writing rants about lack of representation.
 This film series focuses on stories that are not explicitly about race, to highlight how white people are chosen to tell universal stories, while people of color are either left out or cast in very minor roles.

 His series, "Shutting Down Bullshit" is an interview show that tackles political myths about marginalized groups.
 It has featured topics such as mental health, antisemitism, undocumented immigration, and sex work.
 The series concluded with its thirty-fifth video in April, 2017.
 Advocates for autistic people criticized the episode about autism ("Shutting Down Bullshit about Autism," January 6, 2017) on the grounds that it reinforced harmful stereotypes about autism and focused more on the autistic interviewee's father's experience than his own.
 Marron issued an apology for this episode and recorded a follow-up episode in which he interviewed four autistic guests.

-In "Sitting in Bathrooms with Trans People," Marron interviews trans people in public restrooms in order to protest bathroom bills.
+In "Sitting in Bathrooms with Trans People," Marron interviews trans people in public restrooms to protest bathroom bills.
 This show uses lighthearted gags such as toilet paper ribbon dancing to poke fun at rhetoric suggesting that trans people in public restrooms constitute a threat, but also includes serious conversations to educate viewers about trans issues.
 Marron, who is not trans but describes himself as an ally, hopes to "humanize the issue" with this series.
 Guests have included activist Kate Bornstein and YouTube personality Jackson Bird.